red-cruz/vts.js/README.md

   The invalid method receives two parameters:

   1. `data`: An object containing validation data for all `invalid fields`.
+The `keys` for each validation data object are the value of the `name` attribute of the validated field.
 Each field's validation data contains the following properties:

      - `field`: HTMLInputElement | HTMLSelectElement | HTMLTextAreaElement - The invalid form field.
-     - `label`: The corresponding label for the invalid field.
+     - `label`: string - The corresponding label for the invalid field.
 It is derived from the following sources, in order of priority:
        - The value of the `vts-label` attribute, if defined on the field.
        - The text content of the `<label>` element associated with the field's `id`.
        - The value of the field's `placeholder` attribute.
-       - `An empty string` if none of the above are defined.
+       - An `empty string` if none of the above are defined.
      - `message`: string - The validation message for the field.
 By default, it is set to the field's `validationMessage` property.
 If a custom validation rule is defined for the field, the default message will be `'Invalid ${label}'`.

+     ```typescript
+     {
+       'field_name': {
+         field: HTMLInputElement | HTMLSelectElement | HTMLTextAreaElement,
+         label: string,
+         message: string
+       },
+       // other validation data...
+     }
+     ```

   2. `form`: The HTML `form` element that was submitted.